 Conclusion

-The timeline for arranging a funeral can vary based on factors such as legal documentation, family preferences, cultural practices, and venue availability.
-While some arrangements may take only a few days, others may extend due to these elements.
+The timeline for arranging a funeral varies based on several factors, such as legal documentation, cultural customs, venue availability, and the type of service chosen.
+While some arrangements can be completed within a few days, others may take longer, especially when cultural practices or specific service requests are involved.